What is the cheapest movie that made the most money?

 Q: What is considered a low-budget film?

-A: A low-budget film typically refers to a production with a budget significantly lower than the average Hollywood blockbuster.
+A: A low-budget film typically refers to a production with a budget significantly lower than the average for mainstream movies.
 While there is no fixed threshold, these films often have budgets ranging from a few thousand dollars to a few million dollars.

 Q: How is a movie’s financial success measured?

-A: A movie’s financial success is typically measured its worldwide box office gross, which represents the total revenue generated from ticket sales.
-This figure is often used to determine a film’s profitability and popularity.
+A: A movie’s financial success is typically measured its worldwide box office gross, which includes ticket sales from cinemas around the globe.
+This figure represents the total revenue generated the film during its theatrical run.

 Q: What factors contribute to the success of a low-budget film?